 Oversized printing is still used in courtrooms to vary the media which is presented to the jury.
 Often, attorneys will want to place a timeline or other significant slide on an oversized board so the jury can glance at it throughout the trial.

-Know the Limits of Technology: As Henry Ford once said, knowledge can been found on any street corner.
+As Henry Ford supposedly once said, knowledge can be found on any street corner.
 It is the manner in which you put facts together that is the key to success.
 Or, as Judge Newfort stated during the Computer Forensic Reenactment at the Utah Bar Fall Forum Mock Trial, an attorney doesn’t need to know all the technology to be used in a case; he only needs to know that he has the right experts.

 A great team is only as good as their knowledge of the subject matter.
 In some instances you can bring in the highly specialized people only when needed, but often you will be more successful if they are part of the team from the start of the case.
 A small investment at the beginning can have great dividends at the end.